The 10-Year Play: Compound Small and Build $1M Revenue for $100K–$125K Operators

 She’s currently in Year 8, tracking toward $850K–$900K by Year 10.

-What she learned: each phase built on the previous.
+What she learned: each phase only worked because the previous one was fully built first.

 Year 5 expansion only worked because Years 1–4 built the foundation.